MusaGamet/BADUSB_Payloads/README.md

-Payloads for BadUsb Leonardo R3 ATMEGA32U4 MCU. build projects in the arduino ide
+Payloads for BadUsb Leonardo R3 ATMEGA32U4 MCU.
+Build projects in the arduino ide
 -